Key Takeaways

 How We Chose These Programmatic SEO Tools

 There are dozens of tools that claim to help with programmatic SEO.
-We narrowed this list down to seven by testing them against criteria that actually matter for SaaS marketing teams running pSEO projects.
+We narrowed this list down to nine by testing them against criteria that actually matter for SaaS marketing teams running pSEO projects.

 Here's what we evaluated and how we weighted each factor: